Getting Started: Registration Checklist

 Apply for Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov to see if you are eligible for any kind of aid (grants, loans, work study and scholarships).
+Complete the Free Application for Federal Student Aid (FAFSA) to see if you are eligible for any kind of aid (grants, loans, work study and scholarships).
 The application process can take 6-8 weeks to complete, so apply early!
 CCA has three priority consideration dates during the year.
 Fall Semester-May 1, Spring Semester-November 1, Summer Semester-April 1.
 Your financial aid file is not complete until you receive an award letter.
+CCA's Federal School code is 016058.
+Need help completing the FAFSA?
+Please call 303 340-7093 for more information.

 Pay your Tuition